seabeya/tech-stack/go/README.md

    }
    ```

-5. Using the new functions in the main file:
+5. Update the `main.go` file to use the functions defined in `calculate.go`:

    > You don't need to import the functions if they are defined in the same package.
 They are already part of the package.